Usury - The Root of All Evil?

 As far as present-day economies are concerned, the worst thing that could happen would be for people to wake up and discover that we do not need most of the things they want us to buy—to realize that there other routes to inner peace than continual consumption.
 Could this be one of the reasons that our materialist culture seems unwilling to take inner development very seriously?
 Does it suspect, perhaps unconsciously, that if we became less attached to the material world, less addicted to what we have and do, then this would spell its end?

 Whether or not it is deliberate the effect is the same.
 A line is drawn across our development.
-The system that has raised many of us out of poverty, physical suffering and hardship and freed us from many of the limitations of the material world, suddenly says 'Stop!'
+The system that has raised our culture out of poverty, physical suffering and hardship and freed us from many of the limitations of the material world, suddenly says 'Stop!'
 It blocks the door to further liberation, telling us this is all there is.
 This is the best path to peace.

 But as far as humanity is concerned, waking up is the best, not worst, thing that could happen.
 It would not only free us to discover other paths to the inner fulfillment we each seek, it would also remove the root of our malignant tendencies that are today threatening to destroy us.